 Google finalized a deal to acquire Surprise, Arizona startup Athena Wireless Communications in February of this year, according to reports.
-The company has been around for several years and has spent that time building wireless LTE and small cell technologies—that can move data at gigabit Fiber-like speeds.
+The company has been around for several years and has spent much of that time building wireless LTE and small cell technologies that can move data at gigabit Fiber-like speeds.
 The acquisition is an obvious one for a company such as Google that is continuing to build out its Google Fiber infrastructure and has plans to announce its own MVNO… Read more

 An app called Odysee has been acquired by Google, and the “Platform Team” behind it will be joining the Google+ team.
 The app, while definitely not all too well known, let users automatically back up their photos and videos from their smartphones to the cloud as well as a home computer.